Prayer Points 2023

 Please pray:

-- God will bring peace to families and single people who are dealing with mental and emotional pressures.
+• God will bring peace to those who are dealing with mental and emotional pressures.

 Remember to pray specifically for those you know are suffering severe emotional or mental problems.